PatrickCharriere/e-com-backend/README.md

 This is a great opportunity for you to create your own dedicated server and APIs to serve and store every information you might need within your custom app!

-It can be restaurants, blog posts, e-commerce products or anything else similar to that.
+It can store restaurants, blog posts, e-commerce products or anything you'd like to have in a database.

 ## Intro